Loading...

 Safety note

-Disabling NTP removes automatic correction and can cause drift.
+Disabling NTP removes automatic correction and can introduce drift.
 Only disable it for controlled troubleshooting or when you must set time manually.

 Command